colcrunch/killbot/README.md

 You will need to copy `config.py.example` in `utils` to `config.py` and fill it out.

-Using the setup command `python3 launcher.py setup` will download the SDE and make the log directory.
+Using the setup command `python3 launcher.py setup` will download the SDE and make the log directory as well as the bot database.
 (In the future I might allow editing the config file through launcher commands.)

 If the SDE is out of date, and you need to update it, run `python3 launcher.py update` and the launcher will fetch and unzip the SDE for you.